openstreetmap/iD/README.md

 ## Installation

+Note: Windows users should run these steps in a shell started with "Run as administrator".
+This is only necessary the first time so that the build process can create symbolic links.

 To run the current development version of iD on your own computer:

 1. Create a local `git clone` of the project, then `cd` into the project folder